-Disability pension: Permanently incapable of any work with 15 years of contributions.
+Disability pension: Paid if the insured is assessed as permanently incapable of any work and has at least 15 years of contributions.

 Survivor pension: The insured was a pensioner or met the qualifying conditions for a pension at the time of death.